wesleywillis/betsy/README.md

 # Swagrid
 Diagon Alley is online!
-Get your cauldrons, broomsticks, potion ingredients and more with just a few clicks!
+Get your fancy cauldrons, broomsticks, potion ingredients and more with just a few clicks!
 Start shopping [here](http://swagrid.herokuapp.com).
 Swagrid is an online marketplace built with Ruby on Rails.

 ### Authors
 - [Emily Gordon](https://github.com/emgord)